paperless-ngx/paperless-ngx/docs/advanced_usage.md

   (i.e. preserve ordering) in the PDF.
 - **Regular expression:** Parses the match as a regular expression and tries to find a match within the document.
-- **Fuzzy match:** I don't know.
-Look at [the source](https://github.com/paperless-ngx/paperless-ngx/blob/main/src/documents/matching.py).
+- **Fuzzy match:** Uses a partial matching based on locating the tag text inside the document, using a [partial ratio](https://maxbachmann.github.io/RapidFuzz/Usage/fuzz.html#partial-ratio)
 - **Auto:** Tries to automatically match new documents.
 This does not require you to set a match.
 See the [notes below](#automatic-matching).